You are here

 -Meeting the criteria does not guarantee admission.

 **Since equivalents to STAT 311 are uncommon in WA State community and technical colleges, it can sometimes be a challenge to take the course prior to applying to UW.
-At this time, we know that Shoreline Community College, North Seattle College, Seattle Central College, and South Seattle College all offer the equivalent of STAT 311 (look under their math courses).
+At this time, we know that Shoreline Community College, North Seattle College, Seattle Central College, and South Seattle College all offer the equivalent of STAT 311, listed as MATH 211.
+Tacoma Community College offers the equivalent of Q SCI 381 (which we accept in place of STAT 311), listed as MATH& 146.

 Application and RTW Registration Forms

 The deadline for Autumn 2024 admission consideration is Friday, April 5th, 2024.
-The RTW Exam should also be completed in Spring 2024 when it is made available [Exam date is TBD, and will be in late March or early April].
+The RTW Exam should also be completed in Spring 2024.
+The exam will be held online (synchronously) on Friday, March 29th, 2024.
+Register for the online Transfer Direct RTW Exam.

 Timeline for Autumn 2024 Direct-to-Major Admission Pathway